Rome

 • Total 3-night stay (2 people) : 3200-6050€

 Book 4 to 6 months ahead for the best rooms and negotiable rates.
-Roman luxury hotels fill up by March for high season (April-June, September-October).
+Roman palaces fill up by March for high season (April-June, September-October).
 Going through the hotel's official site or loyalty programmes (Leading Hotels, Preferred Hotels) often unlocks perks: upgrade, free breakfast, spa credit.

 Check for ongoing works: Rome is a permanent building site, and some historic palaces undergo renovations lasting years.
 Ask the reservation explicitly if scaffolding hides the facade or if roadworks disrupt access.
 Official photos sometimes date back several years.

-Pack comfortable walking shoes: Rome is visited on foot, cobblestones are everywhere, and even the best-located luxury hotels demand at least 10,000 steps per day.
+Pack comfortable walking shoes: Rome is visited on foot, cobblestones are everywhere, and even the best-located palaces impose 10,000 steps per day minimum.
 High heels are torture on sampietrini (Roman cobblestones).

-Negotiate airport transfers: official taxis charge a fixed 50€ from Fiumicino, but luxury hotels bill 80-120€ for private shuttles.
+Negotiate airport transfers: official taxis charge a fixed 50€ from Fiumicino, but palaces bill 80-120€ for private shuttles.
 If travelling light, the Leonardo Express (direct train, 14€, 32 minutes) reaches Termini station, then taxi to hotel (12-18€).
 Saving: 40-60€ per trip.

-Use the concierge without restraint: it's the service that justifies the luxury hotel rate.
-Impossible restaurant bookings, fast-track tickets, private guides, even organising a proposal on a rooftop with a view.
+Use the concierge without restraint: it's the service that justifies the palace rate.
+Impossible restaurant bookings, fast-track tickets, private guides, even organising a proposal on a rooftop terrace with a view.
 Roman concierges have unbeatable address books, and most speak fluent French.

-Avoid tourist traps: restaurants with laminated photos on the facade (infallible sign of mediocrity), taxis without meters (negotiate price BEFORE getting in), rose or selfie-stick sellers near monuments (ignore politely but firmly).
+Avoid tourist traps: restaurants with laminated photos on the front (infallible sign of mediocrity), taxis without meters (negotiate price BEFORE getting in), rose or selfie-stick sellers near monuments (ignore politely but firmly).

-Pack appropriate attire: Rome remains a Catholic and conservative city.
-Shorts and tank tops are tolerated in the streets, but banned in churches (shoulders and knees must be covered).
-Luxury hotels also enforce dress codes for restaurants and bars: no trainers or shorts in the evening.
+Plan appropriate attire: Rome remains a Catholic and conservative city.
+Shorts and tank tops are tolerated in the streets, but banned in churches (shoulders and knees covered mandatory).
+Palaces also enforce dress codes for restaurants and bars: no trainers or shorts in the evening.

-Learn three Italian words: buongiorno (good morning), grazie (thank you), per favore (please).
+Learn three Italian words: buongiorno (hello), grazie (thank you), per favore (please).
 Romans appreciate the effort, however minimal, and service improves immediately.
-Luxury hotel staff speak English and often French, but a buongiorno on arrival changes the vibe ✨
+Palace staff speak English and often French, but a buongiorno on arrival changes the vibe ✨

 Frequently asked questions